An Overview of Epzicom (Abacavir/3TC, Kivexa)

 Brand Name: Epzicom

 Epzicom can cause serious, life-threatening side effects.
-These include allergic reactions, lactic acidosis (buildup of acid in the blood), and liver problems.
+These include allergic reactions, buildup of lactic acid in the blood (lactic acidosis), and liver problems.

 Epzicom may increase the risk of heart attack (myocardial infarction).

 While taking Epzicom, it is important to keep all of your appointments with your health care provider.